 I had allergic reactions before, so I took Benadryl, and we decided to head back to the dorm room.
 Nothing seemed to get better, I was itchy, my throat was swelling, and I was losing my voice.
 Signs of an anaphylactic reaction!!!!

-I was in slight denial since all the reactions I’ve experienced in the past vomiting was one of the symptoms, which was not the case this time.
-Also, seriously this was not how I wanted our first date to go! 😕
+I was in slight denial since all the reactions I’d experienced in the past I always threw up.
+Vomiting was one of the symptoms that to me said ALLERGIC REACTION.
+It was not the case this time.
+And seriously this was not how I wanted our first date to go! 😕

 At this point, I should have used my epi pen.
 I didn’t.
-Instead, I went to my room and changed into some sweat pants.
+Instead, I went to my room and changed into some sweat pants (bad idea Kortney).
 Things were just getting worse.
 Patrick asked if he should call an ambulance and at that point I had no clue what was going on and said yes. 🚑

-By the time I was in the ambulance, I had no voice and was slightly delirious.
+By the time I was in the ambulance, I had no voice and was delirious.
 They gave me epinephrine and Benadryl through IV.
+I can’t remember anything from getting in the ambulance to being in the hospital.
 I had to stay in the hospital for observation for a couple of hours and Patrick was with me the whole time.
-He also called my parents to let them know had happened.
-Yup, talking to the parents on the first date.
+He also got to speak to my parents that night, because he called them to let them know what was happening.
+How about that for a meet the parents icebreaker!

 Our first date is one to remember.
 That night changed a lot of things in my life.
-I was now with my husband to be and my food allergies became something very real.
+I had found my future husband and my food allergies became something very real.
 The doctor told us if I was ten minutes later I might not have made it.
 Patrick was my knight in shining armour!
 He called the ambulance and made sure I was ok the whole time.

-That was over seven years ago and since my food allergies have only gotten worse.
-I now have airborne allergies to peanuts and sesame.
-I am extremely lucky to be with someone who understands the seriousness of food allergies and who is my number one allergy support system. ❤️
+That was nine years ago and since my food allergies have only gotten worse.
+I’m extremely lucky to be with someone who understands the seriousness of food allergies and who is my number one allergy support system. ❤️

 From our house to yours we wish you a Happy Valentine’s Day.
 May it be safe and full of love!